Table of Contents

 Bitcoin is a type of currency that is different from traditional money.
 It is transparent.
 It means you can see all the transactions that happen.

-It has no borders so you can use it anywhere in the world.
+It has no borders, so that you can use it anywhere in the world.
 It is also strong and can withstand economic changes.

 Bitcoin helps people when the economy is uncertain and keeps their money safe from losing value due to inflation.